Suddenly (Arash song)

-"Suddenly" is a song by Iranian-Swedish Persian pop singer Arash for his second album Donya, featuring the Swedish singer Rebecca Zadig.
+"Suddenly" is a song by Iranian-Swedish Persian pop singer Arash for his second album Donya, featuring fellow Swedish singer Rebecca Zadig.
 It was released by Warner Music Sweden on June 19, 2008 becoming a summer hit in Sweden.
 The song is bilingual.
 The main verses are sung by Arash in Persian and the chorus in English by Rebecca Zadig and contains a sample of Algerian classic Abdel Kader.
 A second version retitled "Près de toi" (near you) released one year later, featuring the French-Algerian raï singer Najim and also Rebecca becoming trilingual French/Persian/English.